utkn/dull/README.md

 ```

 This creates symlinks in the target directories (e.g., `~/.config/alacritty/alacritty.yml` will point to `./modules/alacritty/alacritty.yml`) which allows the user to manage their configurations from a single directory, allowing them to be easily maintained with version control like `git`.
+Note that the deployment will fail if the module targets are not empty.
+In order to deploy by removing old files/directories, use the `--force` flag.
+This is not advised, as this is a destructive operation.

 Alternatively, you can perform a hard deploy which directly copies the files from the modules to their target paths: